+NOTE: 60

-OSE OF ESTIMATES, JOUGNENTS AND ASSUMPTIONS The preparation of the Company's financial statements requires the management to make judgements, estimates and assumptions that affect the reported amounts of revenues, expenses, assets and liabilities, and the accompanying disclosures, and the disclosure of contingent liabilities.
-Actual results may differ from these estimates.
-Estimates and underlying assumptions are reviewed on an ongoing basis.
-Revision's to accounting estimates are recognised in the period in which the estimates are revised and in any future periods affected.
-In particular, information about significant areas of estimation uncertainty and critical judgments in applying accounting policies that have the most significant affect on the amounts recognised in the financial statements is included in the following notes:
+USE OF ESTIMATES, JUDGMENTS AND ASSUMPTIONS

+The preparation of the Company's financial statements requires the management to make judgements, estimates and assumptions that affect the reported amounts of revenues, expenses, assets and liabilities, and the accompanying disclosures, and the disclosure of contingent liabilities.
+Actual results may differ from these estimates are underlying assumptions are reviewed on an ongoing basis.
+Revisions to accounting estimates are receptished in the period in which the estimates are revised and in any future periods affected.
+In particular, information about significant areas of estimation uncertainty and critical judgments in applying accounting policies that have the most significant Reviewe (Refer note 2(2.2)(n)]

-Revenue [Refer Note 2(2.2)(n)]
+Reviewe (Refer note 2(2.2)(n)]

-Property, plant and equipment [Refer Note 2(2.2)(d)]
+Frootypic John and equipment (Refer note 2(2.2)(d)]

-intangible assets [Refer Note 2(2.2)(e)]
+Intangible assets [Refer note 2(2.2)(e)]